-Four members of Town’s First Team represent their respective nations in the October international break
+Six members of Town’s First Team represent their respective nations in the October international break

-- Philip Billing opens his account for Denmark U21s
+- Philip Billing opens his account for Denmark’s U21s

-- Jon Stanković, Steve Mounié and Mathias Zanka also feature
+- Jon Stanković, Steve Mounié, Mathias Zanka, Isaac Mbenza also feature

-Four members of Huddersfield Town’s First Team squad played for their respective nations during the first round of fixtures in the October 2018 international break.
+Six members of Huddersfield Town’s First Team squad played for their respective nations during the October 2018 international break.

-Philip Billing (shown above) opened his account for Denmark’s Under-21s when making his eighth cap for the nation in the U21 Euro qualifier against Poland.
+Philip Billing opened his account for Denmark’s Under-21s when making his eighth cap for the nation in the U21 Euro qualifier against Poland.